OHIF/Viewers/docs/latest/extensions/modules/panel.md

 # Module: Panel

+An extension can register a Panel Module by defining a `getPanelModule` method.
 The panel module provides the ability to define `menuOptions` and `components` that can be used by the consuming application. `components` are React Components that can be displayed in the consuming application's "Panel" Component.